 * With Allied aircraft operating in ever-increasing numbers over the Reich, operational evaluation of the Me-262 had been difficult, to say the least.
 Trying to work the bugs out of an aircraft while dodging enemy fighters was far from an ideal situation for flight test.

 The evaluation did show that the Me-262 was not only fast but was responsive and docile.
 However, it did tend to "snake" at high speeds, reducing its accuracy as a gun platform, and it was underpowered, with a long take-off run.
-Losing an engine was very dangerous, since the Me-262 could barely stay in the air on one engine.
-If an engine was lost below 290 KPH (180 MPH), the aircraft would usually be lost as well.
+Losing an engine was very dangerous, since the Me-262 could barely stay in the air on one engine; if an engine were lost below 290 KPH (180 MPH), the aircraft would usually be lost as well.
 The engines were also not very reliable, being prone to flameouts and burnouts.

 The first documented air combat involving an Me-262 took place on 25 July 1944, when a Schwalbe pounced on an RAF Mosquito that escaped only by the hardest.
 One Me-262 was shot down near Brussels on 28 August by a pair of USAAF P-47 Thunderbolts, the first Me-262 to be lost to direct enemy action.
 An operational fighter squadron, the "Kommando Nowotny", was established out of Erprobungskommando 262 in September 1944, under experienced ace Major Walter Nowotny.
 Kommando Nowotny became operational on 3 October.